evelynV-exe/evelynV-exe/README.md

-# Hey, I'm Evelyn 👋
+# Hey, I'm Evelyn.
+Second year student @RMULT (Rajamangala University of Technology Lanna)

 A student and coding enthusiast passionate about software development, problem solving, and learning new technologies.
 Currently exploring competitive programming, cybersecurity, and web development.